 There are many choices for recreational vehicles when it comes to batteries.
 Most RVs need only one battery, while boats and large RVs may need two or more to energy all their appliances and features.

 The larger the motor or trailer, the more powerful the battery has to be.
-The amps are measured by multiplying voltage by amperage.
-(V x A = W)
+The amps are measured by how much current the battery can provide over time.

 A 6 volt can be an advantage for small vehicles because it can easily power the vehicle and a lot of accessories like lights, windshield wipers, or any other feature that doesn't require much energy to use.